Kathryn Lee - 15 Dec, 2020

 Technically, you can remove your ex-spouse’s name from the property title yourself.
 However, this tends to be quite a complex and time-consuming process and the last thing you need in a divorce is more stress!

 Firstly, you will need to seek the consent of your home loan provider to take your ex-spouse’s name off the mortgage.
+Usually, this also includes refinancing the home loan to reflect the new circumstances.
 With the help of the lawyer or conveyancer, you’ll then fill out a transfer title form.
 You can usually find this on the website of your applicable state or territory government department.
 You will need to provide the names of the people involved in the transfer, the Torrens Title details and the share of the property being transferred.

 Wondering how to refinance a home loan after divorce, exactly?
 Well, refinancing is simply replacing an existing debt obligation with another one under different terms.
 So, in the case of refinance after divorce, you would be putting the mortgage in one name.

 If one of you decides to stay in the home, the other partner can put the profit from selling their share of the mortgage towards a new home loan.

 Another strategy is selling the home and keeping the assets.
 There are various benefits to this.
 It ensures that asset division is fair, reduces the emotional baggage and allows both parties to start afresh using the proceeds from the sale of the property.
 If you’ve owned the property for many years, then chances are you will also have a considerable deposit for the purchase of another property after the division of the proceeds.